-Students will be allowed to remove face coverings during meals and for short breaks, as long as they maintain appropriate 6 feet social distance requirements.
+Students will be allowed to remove face coverings during meals, as long as they maintain appropriate 6 feet social distance requirements.

 Students who refuse to wear face coverings will be asked to transition to remote learning to ensure the health and safety of all students, faculty, and staff.